facebook/react-native-website/docs/rect.md

 ---
-id: rectorsize
+id: rect
-title: RectOrSize Object Type
+title: Rect Object Type
 ---

-`RectOrSize` accepts numeric pixel values to describe how far to extend a rectangular area.
+`Rect` accepts numeric pixel values to describe how far to extend a rectangular area.
 These values are added to the original area's size to expand it.

 ## Example